cybozu-go/cke/README.md

     In addition to Docker, CRI runtimes such as [containerd][] or [cri-o][] can be used to run Kubernetes Pods.

+* Certificate for admission webhooks

+    [Admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) are Kubernetes extension to validate or mutate API resources.
+    Installing them requires some sort of self-signed X509 certificates.

+    CKE can become a certificate authority (CA) and issue certificates for these webhooks.

 * Kubernetes features:

     * HA control plane.